 Trying the WordPress REST API

-Over the past few weeks, Rich and I have been adding to our photo gallery from this year’s trip to Maine.
-After most of the photos were added, Rich asked if ...
+Over the past few weeks, Rich and I have been adding to our WordPress photo gallery from this year’s trip to Maine.
+After most of the photos were added, Rich...

 I decided to list the contents of each book because many times over the course of my hiking, exploring, and survey mark hunting adventures, I’ve come across books online that might hold the historical images I need to solve a particular mystery, but there is no way to tell without purchasing the book.
 I’m thinking the lists might help someone else who wonders if a particular book contains an image they are seeking.
 If you would like a scan of a particular image for research purposes, please feel free to contact me!